 I have created a dummy book called Book1 in the same place.
 I will merge all the data in this book.

 After pasting the code, please press F5 to run the excel macro code.
-It will open a file and then copy the data and paste the same in Book1 and close the workbook that has opened.
+It will open a file and then copy the data and paste the same in Book1 and close the workbook.

-Now press Alt + F11 and paste the below excel macro code to merge excel files and it will look like below.
+Press Alt + F11 and paste excel macro code